hypo69/hypo/pytest/gemini/src/bots/chat_gpt_nodejs/header.md

 *  **Error Handling for Real Files:** Consider catching other potential errors (e.g., permissions issues) when dealing with real files.

-This revised solution provides a significantly improved testing strategy that avoids hard dependencies on the file system and makes the tests more robust and maintainable.
+This revised solution provides a significantly improved testing Startegy that avoids hard dependencies on the file system and makes the tests more robust and maintainable.
 Remember to adjust the mocks to match your actual file system setup.
 Remember to include the necessary `import` statements.